Chapter 10: Transfers

 • Resident lives in an extremely underoccupied or soon to be extremely under-occupied apartment (one with two or more rooms in excess of what is needed for household size based on NYCHA’s occupancy standards) and is required to move to a properly sized apartment due to a Termination of Tenancy process, stipulation of settlement, or Hearing Officer decision; or

-• Resident must move due to development renovation, development use, or a special purpose program; or
+• Resident must move due to development renovation or development use; or

 • Resident lives in an elderly development and is no longer qualified to reside in an elderly development; or